Thai Coconut Curry Dumpling Soup

 Instructions

-3. Add chicken broth, coconut milk, soy sauce, fish sauce, toasted sesame oil, brown sugar, Thai red curry paste, and lime juice.
-Stir well and bring to a boil; simmer for 5 minutes.
+3. Add chicken broth, coconut milk, soy sauce, fish sauce, sesame oil, brown sugar, red curry paste, and lime juice.
+Stir until well combined and simmer for 5 minutes.

-4. Cook gyozas in boiling water according to package directions (2-3 minutes).
-Drain well.
+4. Cook gyozas in boiling water according to package directions (about 2-3 minutes), then drain.

 Nutrition